-- Kathy Berden, National Committeewoman of the Republican Party of Michigan.
-Berden's preliminary exam is scheduled for December 13-14. - William (Hank) Choate, Former Chair of the Jackson County Republican Party.
-Choate's preliminary examination is scheduled for January 30-31, 2024. - Amy Facchinello, Former Executive Board Member of the Genesee County Republican Party.
-Facchinello's preliminary exam is scheduled for December 13-14.
+- Kathy Berden, National Committeewoman of the Republican Party of Michigan. - William (Hank) Choate, Former Chair of the Jackson County Republican Party. - Amy Facchinello, Former Executive Board Member of the Genesee County Republican Party.
 Facchinello's motion to remove her case was rejected by the federal District Court.
 In his order, the judge concluded that presidential electors are not federal officers for removal purposes and that Facchinello never became a real presidential elector. - Clifford Frost, Member of the Michigan Republican Party State Committee.
-Frost's preliminary examination has not been scheduled.
 The judge rejected Frost's motion to dismiss his case based on statements made by AG Nessel regarding the false electors. - Stanley Grot, Shelby Township Clerk and Chair of the 10th District Republican Party.
-Following the announcement of charges, the Department of State's Bureau of Elections removed Grot from his election duties.
-Grot's preliminary examination is scheduled for January 30-31, 2024. - John Haggard, Owner of Haggard's Plumbing and Heating.
-Haggard's preliminary examination is scheduled for December 13-14. - Mary-Ann Henry, Treasurer of the Greater Oakland Republican Club.
-Henry's preliminary exam is scheduled for December 13-14.
+Following the announcement of charges, the Department of State's Bureau of Elections removed Grot from his election duties. - John Haggard, Owner of Haggard's Plumbing and Heating.

+- Mary-Ann Henry, Treasurer of the Greater Oakland Republican Club.
 The judge rejected Henry's motion to dismiss her case based on statements made by AG Nessel regarding the false electors. - Timothy King, Member of the Executive Committee of the Washtenaw County Republican Party and 12th District Republican Committee.
-King's preliminary examination has not been scheduled.
-The court has ordered a mental evaluation for King, after his lawyer made claims that King suffers from 'delusional" and 'illogical" thinking that makes it difficult for him to understand the gravity of the charges he faces in this case. - Michele Lundgren, a Precinct Delegate in 2020 for District 146.
-Lundgren's preliminary exam is scheduled for December 13-14. - Meshawn Maddock, former Co-Chair of the Michigan Republican Party.
-Maddock's preliminary exam is scheduled for December 13-14. - James Renner, a Precinct Delegate in 2020 for Watertown Township.
-Renner had all his charges dropped in mid-October after it was announced he had entered into a cooperating agreement with AG Nessel. - Mayra Rodriguez, Grosse Pointe Farms chair for the 14th District Republican Committee.
-Rodriguez's preliminary examination is scheduled for January 30-31, 2024. - Rose Rook, Former Van Buren County GOP chair.
-Rook's preliminary examination is scheduled for January 30-31, 2024. - Marian Sheridan, Co-Founder of the Michigan Conservative Coalition.
-Sheridan's preliminary examination has not been scheduled.

-- Ken Thompson, former chairman of the Ionia County Republican Party's Convention.
-Thompson's preliminary exam is scheduled for December 13-14.
+The court has ordered a mental evaluation for King, after his lawyer made claims that King suffers from "delusional" and "illogical" thinking that makes it difficult for him to understand the gravity of the charges he faces in this case. - Michele Lundgren, a Precinct Delegate in 2020 for District 146. - Meshawn Maddock, former Co-Chair of the Michigan Republican Party. - James Renner, a Precinct Delegate in 2020 for Watertown Township.
+Renner had all his charges dropped in mid-October after it was announced he had entered into a cooperating agreement with AG Nessel. - Mayra Rodriguez, Grosse Pointe Farms chair for the 14th District Republican Committee. - Rose Rook, Former Van Buren County GOP chair. - Marian Sheridan, Co-Founder of the Michigan Conservative Coalition. - Ken Thompson, former chairman of the Ionia County Republican Party's Convention.
 Thompson and his attorney failed to appear at a scheduled court hearing in October. - Kent Vanderwood, Chair of the Second District Republican Committee of Michigan.
-Vanderwood's preliminary examination is scheduled for January 30-31, 2024.